 Japanese Sukiyaki

 Next, in the same pot, add in and layer your remaining beef, tofu, cabbage, mushrooms, cooked noodles and shungiku.
 Bring to a boil until everything is well cooked.
 Top with green onions, mix well and dip with raw egg.

-If you do make this Japanese Sukiyaki recipe (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
-Don’t forget to tag me on Instagram and through social media so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!
+If you do make this Japanese Sukiyaki recipe, leave a comment and give this recipe a rating, we would love to hear what you think!
+Don’t forget to tag us on Instagram, we love to see what you’re making!
+If you’d like to stay in touch and get the latest in your inbox, sign up for our Newsletter.
+We can also be found on YouTube, Facebook, and Pinterest!

+Japanese Sukiyaki